top of page

-While Deacon Joseph Mather was off fighting the war, his wife, Sarah, was home taking care of eleven children and helping their neighbors hide their valuables in the house.
+While Deacon Joseph Mather was off fighting the war, his wife, Sarah, was home taking care of eleven children and helping their neighbors hide their valuables in the house and the outdoor water well.
 Unfortunately, with the help of Tory spies, the British found their way to the home with bayonets in search of valuables.
-Sarah had hidden many of the valuables, estimated at nearly 100 pounds of silver and clothing, into the water of a deep well for safekeeping, but the British found it anyway and even forced her to cook for them.
-However, they did not find the silver flatware owned by neighbors that was hidden in the "high-boy" chest dresser that still resides in the dining room of the home.
+The raiders found nearly 100 pounds of silver and clothing which were hidden in the well.
+They even forced Sarah Mather to cook for them!
+However, they did not find the silver flatware that was hidden in the "high-boy" chest dresser that still resides in the dining room of the home.

 Deacon Joseph Mather was son of the Reverend Dr. Moses Mather, an important figure in Darien's history.
 Moses Mather, a graduate of the Yale Divinity School, was hired as the first minister of Middlesex Parish Church, now the First Congregational Church of Darien, in 1744.
 He held that position for 62 years until 1806 when he passed at the age of .
 At that time, the minister was the preeminent leader in the town.

 During the Revolutionary War, Moses Mather, a fierce patriot, boldly preached against the British, resulting in the July 22, 1781 raid of the church during service, just three months after the raid on the Homestead.
 More on the raid below.